 Free Sensory Toys for Autism: What Works, What's Free, and How to Choose

-What Are Sensory Toys and Why Do They Help?
+What Sensory Toys Are, and Why They Help

-Sensory toys are objects designed to engage one or more of the senses: sight, sound, touch, smell, taste, and the body-based senses of movement and pressure.
-For autistic children, they are more than entertainment.
-They offer predictable, controllable sensory input that a child can use to stay regulated, focus, and explore comfortably.
+Sensory toys engage one or more senses: sight, sound, touch, smell, taste, and the body-based senses of movement and pressure.
+For autistic children they are more than entertainment.
+They offer predictable, controllable input a child can use to stay regulated, focus, and explore comfortably.

 Sensory differences are not a side note in autism.
-They are part of how autism is formally identified: the diagnostic criteria include hyper- or hyporeactivity to sensory input, such as strong responses to specific sounds or textures, or a deep fascination with lights and movement.
-Research suggests that most autistic people, by some estimates up to 90 percent, experience sensory processing differences across one or more senses.
-Some sensory input feels soothing or joyful; other input can feel overwhelming or even painful.
+They are part of how it is identified.
+The diagnostic criteria include hyper- or hyporeactivity to sensory input, like strong responses to specific sounds or a fascination with lights.
+Research suggests most autistic people, by some estimates up to 90 percent, experience sensory processing differences across one or more senses.

-A well-chosen sensory toy works with your child's profile rather than against it.
-A child who seeks movement may settle after time on a swing.
-A child overwhelmed by noise may focus better while squeezing a quiet putty.
-One small study found that giving autistic children control over sensory changes in a multi-sensory environment was associated with increased attention and fewer repetitive sensory behaviors.
-The key word is control: the goal is to give your child tools, not to train away their sensory traits.
+A well-chosen toy works with your child's profile, not against it.
+A child who seeks movement may settle after a swing; a child overwhelmed by noise may focus better squeezing quiet putty.
+The key word is control: the goal is to give your child tools, not to train away their traits.

 Visual (sight)